MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium.md

 # Microsoft Edge (Chromium) Developer Tools

 Microsoft Edge has adopted the Chromium open source project to create better web compatibility and less fragmentation of different underlying web platforms.
-This change should make it easier for you to build and test your websites in Microsoft Edge and ensure that they work as expected even when viewed in a different Chromium-based browser \(such as Google Chrome, Vivaldi, Opera, or Brave\).
+This change should make it easier for you to build and test your websites in Microsoft Edge and ensure that each works as expected even while viewed in a different Chromium-based browser \(such as Google Chrome, Vivaldi, Opera, or Brave\).

 As the web has grown in usage across an ever-widening array of device types, the complexity and overhead involved in testing websites has exploded.
 Since web developers \(particularly those at small companies\) must test against so many different systems, you may find it nearly impossible to ensure that sites work well on all device types and all browsers.
 Now that Microsoft Edge is based on Chromium, the Microsoft Edge team has simplified the matrix by aligning the Microsoft Edge web platform with other Chromium-based browsers and provided a best-in-class developer tooling experience, both inside the browser and with the other developer tools you use every day \(such as Visual Studio Code\).

 If you are checking out Microsoft Edge and you mainly develop in a Chromium-based browser, you should feel right at home.
 The Microsoft Edge \(Chromium\) Developer Tools function in the same way as the developer tools you already know and use.
-For more info, see [What's new in the Microsoft Edge (Chromium) DevTools][DevtoolsChromiumWhatsNew].
+For more information, see [What's new in the Microsoft Edge (Chromium) DevTools][DevtoolsGuideChromiumWhatsNewIndex].

 :::image type="complex" source="./devtools-guide-chromium/media/devtools.png" alt-text="Microsoft Edge (Chromium) DevTools":::
    Microsoft Edge (Chromium) DevTools